Dylan097/Project-1/README.md

 ## Testing

-- I tested the website using the following browsers: Google Chrome, Microsoft Edge, Safari.
+- I tested the website using the following browsers: Google Chrome, Microsoft Edge, Safari (mobile version).

 - I can confirm that the website is responsive to all sizes on the mentioned web browsers.